mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 The times when I need to be involved in manufacturing and fulfillment are events like part shortages or customers having issues with delivery that are unique enough to be escalated to me.
 I'd still be involved in those issues if we moved to external vendors, and it would be harder to manage through additional organizational layers.

 At the same time, it feels like it just _has_ to be easier to work with external vendors than to keep maintaining our own home-grown solutions.

+I'm hoping that we're at a local maximum.
+The friction of switching processes will increase complexity, but I think we'll end up in a state of lower complexity.

 Fortunately, we can do the outsourcing in baby steps.
 We can try a 3PL vendor for a while, potentially for just a single product.
 If it doesn't work, we can bring fulfillment back in-house.
 Similarly, we can move manufacturing overseas gradually, and we'll likely have to for practical reasons anyway.
 Instead of having the manufacturer completely assemble the complete product, they could start by mounting the fan and rubber feet to the case.
 And then they begin taking over more of the assembly process until they're assembling finished products.